Welcome to today's edition of the Rush 24-7 podcast.

 Okay, next question from Cavuto.

-Well, when crude oil goes up, and what they produce is something based on that crude oil, it's not a mystery that their profits go up, right?
+Well, when crude oil goes up and what they produce is something based on that crude oil, it's not a mystery that their profits go up, right?

-I'm not for nationalizing oil if that's what you're suggesting.
+I'm not for nationalizing oil, if that's what you're suggesting.

 And if you want to know why, take a look at the corporate profits of the oil.

-So would you tax those over fixes?
+So would you tax those?

-Absolutely I would.
+Absolutely, I would.

-Above and beyond what they should pay.
+Above and beyond what they should pass.

 Just like Jimmy Carter did in the 1970s.